ShrutiBaikerikar/RNASeq_DGE_tutorial/README.md

 #### 4e.
 Generating Count Tables for Genes and Transcript estimates

-Now we have the quantification folder ready for differential expression analysis.
+Now, we have the quantification folder ready for differential expression analysis.
 Since we will use DESeq2 for DGE analysis, we will use the prepDE.py3 (python 3 script) to generate count tables for genes and transcripts.

 This script is provided by the Stringtie authors.
 You can download the prepDE.py3 file from https://ccb.jhu.edu/software/stringtie/dl/prepDE.py3